vercel/next.js/docs/api-routes/request-helpers.md

 ## Custom config

-Every API route can export a `config` object to change the default configs, which are the following:
+Every API Route can export a `config` object to change the default configuration, which is the following:

 ```js
 export const config = {